New security enhancements: password complexity and multi-factor authentication

 More interestingly has been a discussion about password complexity and multi-factor authentication (MFA) which we will soon have implemented at the request of a customer.

-For those interested in password complexity and reflect – as we do – on how silly some of the industry-standard rules are, it is worth reading this article about the zxcvbn algorithm, developed by Dropbox.
+For those interested in password complexity and reflect – as we do – on how silly some of the industry-standard rules are, it is worth reading this article about the zxcvbn algorithm, developed by Dropbox and now implemented in HosPortal.
 It is considered a good measure of real password sophistication to ensure protection against a range of real-world attacks.
 An implementation of the algorithm can be assessed here (although we recommend you do not test it by entering your actual real personal passwords).

 We have been deliberately slow to implement MFA for some time, but aware that we are increasingly swimming against the river of expectations for cloud-based logins (the flow of that river is increased by articles like this one).
-Our target users, being doctors, are often not keen on having a two-step login to find something in a hurry, the sensitivity of the information that people get access to through their login is pretty low (HosPortal often replaces roster and contact information kept on public display or shared drives at many hospitals), and MFA means that it is not possible to have a generic login that hospital can issue to the switchboard or nursing station for read-only access.
+Our target users, being doctors, are often not keen on having a two-step login to find something in a hurry, and the sensitivity and volume of information that people get access to through their login is pretty low (HosPortal often replaces roster and contact information that would otherwise be kept on public display or stored on shared drives at many hospitals), and MFA means that it is not possible to have a generic login that hospital can issue to the switchboard or nursing station for read-only access.